 We have heavy American involvement and the hope is that if that keeps up, then phase two will come and phase three will come.

-But still Palestinians have a lot of questions and they need to hear from Donald Trump on how he intends to make sure that stopping the bombing would translate to peace for them, because that would also necessarily entail ending the occupation,
+But still, Palestinians have a lot of questions and they need to hear from Donald Trump on how he intends to make sure that stopping the bombing would translate to peace for them, because that would also necessarily entail ending the occupation,

 So all those questions are looming large, really, as we see these pictures and these developments happening on the ground.

-And uh Hind, we've got the uh uh Red Cross.
+And Hind, we've got a Red Cross.

 I don't want to hear no crying niggas.